GsTYPO3/typo3-introduction/README.md

 the but container but could be a little bit confusing on the host side if you don't know about this behavior.

+## How to use

+### Useful Commands

+* Start project: `ddev start`
+* Stop project: `ddev stop`
+* Open frontend: `ddev launch`
+* Open backend `ddev launch typo3`

-## ⚠️ Reset the Project ⚠️
+### ⚠️ Change TYPO3 CMS Version ⚠️

 The procedure will delete the database and all created files.
 Any changes you made before will be lost.
 Be sure you create a proper backup if needed.

+To change the TYPO3 CMS version run `ddev typo3 [version]`.
+Valid version are 10.4 or 9.5 or just their major version part.

+E.g. to run the Introduction with TYPO3 CMS 9.5 run `ddev typo3 9`.

+### ⚠️ Reset the Project ⚠️

+The procedure will delete the database and all created files.
+Any changes you made before will be lost.
+Be sure you create a proper backup if needed.

-To reset the project and start from scratch run `ddev delete -Oy`, this will delete the database without doing a snapshot before.
+To reset the project and start from scratch run `ddev reset`.

-* If you have cloned the repository run `git clean -fdx` to reset your project files to the default.
-* If you have downloaded the repository just delete the project folder and extract the downloaded archive again.

 ## Links